consbio/mbtileserver/README.md

   mbtileserver [flags]

 Flags:
   -c, --cert string            X.509 TLS certificate filename.
 If present, will be used to enable SSL on the server.
   -d, --dir string             Directory containing mbtiles files. (default "./tilesets")
       --disable-preview        Disable map preview for each tileset (enabled by default) --disable-svc-list       Disable services list endpoint (enabled by default) --disable-tilejson       Disable TileJSON endpoint for each tileset (enabled by default) --domain string          Domain name of this server.
 NOTE: only used for AutoTLS.
       --dsn string             Sentry DSN
       --enable-arcgis          Enable ArcGIS Mapserver endpoints
-      --enable-reload       Enable graceful reload
-      --generate-ids        Automatically generate tileset IDs instead of using relative path -h, --help                help for mbtileserver
-  -k, --key string          TLS private key
+      --enable-reload-signal   Enable graceful reload using HUP signal to the server process --generate-ids           Automatically generate tileset IDs instead of using relative path -h, --help                   help for mbtileserver -k, --key string             TLS private key
   -p, --port int               Server port.
 Default is 443 if --cert or --tls options are used, otherwise 8000. (default -1) -r, --redirect               Redirect HTTP to HTTPS
-      --root-url string     URL root path of this server (if behind a proxy) (default "/services") -s, --secret-key string   Shared secret key used for HMAC request authentication --tiles-only          Only enable tile endpoints (shortcut for --disable-svc-list --disable-tilejson --disable-preview) -t, --tls                 Auto TLS via Let's Encrypt -v, --verbose             Verbose logging
+      --root-url string        Root URL of services endpoint (default "/services") -s, --secret-key string      Shared secret key used for HMAC request authentication --tiles-only             Only enable tile endpoints (shortcut for --disable-svc-list --disable-tilejson --disable-preview)
+  -t, --tls                    Auto TLS via Let's Encrypt -v, --verbose                Verbose logging
 ```

 So hosting tiles is as easy as putting your mbtiles files in the `tilesets`